 The family of Parmanand Sharma is engaged in Pichhwai painting for generations.
 Originally from Mathura in the Braj region, their family moved to Nathdwara, centuries ago along with the idol of Srinathji.
 The idol of Shrinathji was shifted to Nathdwara in the mid 17th century to save it from the destruction of the Mughal army.
 Mughal ruler Aurangzeb was opposed to the idea of idol-worship practiced by the Hindus as he considered it as anti-Islam.
 Therefore he ordered his army to destroy all Hindu temples in North India where he ruled.

 Initially, 5 painters migrated to Nathdwara along with Srinathji but now this art engages 200 artists in Nathdwara.
 He also showed a picture of an intricate painting made by his grandfather which was bought by an affluent Gujrati in 1915 AD.
 The level of detailing was spellbinding.
-There is a pride in what they do and surely their work is impressive.
+There is pride in what they do and surely their work is impressive.
 People like Parmanand Sharma are keeping the ancient art forms alive.
 I have seen many paintings of Krishna but there is a distinct attraction in the Pichhwai painting style.
 Have you ever stumbled upon a Pichhwai painting?

 There were many other artists of great caliber, but I have only written about what impressed me.
-Every time I visit art exhibitions and events in Jaipur, I’m amazed at things people create.
+Every time I visit art exhibitions and events in Jaipur, I’m amazed at the things people create.
 Often these artists are from different cities and regions.
 I was on a different high.
 I guess I’m an art-o-holic!